 The current Volkswagen Transporter van (known as the T6) is set to continue on sale for some time, before being replaced by a sister model of the next-generation Ford Transit Custom.
 For the T7 generation of the passenger version, however, there's a wholesale change.
-Firstly, it's going to be based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf hatchback and Passat saloon.
+Firstly, it's based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf hatchback and Passat saloon.
 Secondly, the Caravelle name has been retired in the UK in favour of the Multivan moniker that has long been used in Europe.

 The Multivan is 1.94 metres wide and 1.9 metres high, while two different body lengths (4.97 and 5.17 metres) will be offered – although it's not yet certain both will come to the UK.
 Likewise, the full engine range (which includes 1.5 and 2.0-litre TSI petrols and eventually two flavours of 2.0-litre TDI diesel) may not make it here, either – but we do know for certain that the plug-in hybrid setup of our test car will.

 On the practicality front, sliding doors on both sides of the car are standard, as is a seven-seat setup, with two seats in the second row and three in the third.
 The middle pair can be rotated 180 degrees for a conference-style layout, while a multifunction table on tracks can be moved to any row.
 The seats themselves are easier to adjust and remove than before, partly thanks to weighing 25% less than those in the previous model.

 The more utilitarian eight or nine-seater layouts available with the Caravelle are not on offer this time around.
 Cargo volume can be up to 3,672 litres if you remove both rows of rear seats (4,053 litres with the longer body length), dropping to 1,844 litres if you fit just the second row and 469 litres with all seats in place.
 There are also plenty of storage bins dotted around the cabin.